 This is where the employer gives the candidate a chance to present themselves in an impressive way, that can showcase how able the candidate is to frame himself up to fit the bill.
 The questions the candidate may encounter are.

 Tell me about yourself?

-Tell, the interviewer about yourself, not too much but the brief about your qualification, background and native etc.,
+Tell, the interviewer about yourself, not too much but a brief about your qualification, background and native, etc.,

 What are your strengths and weaknesses?

 Describe your strengths and weaknesses; keep the particular professional and relevant.

 Describe the things you are good at, especially the skills that match the job profile.